digital-asset/daml/BAZEL.md

 `additional_languages` section.
 The section will be pre-populated with a list of comments specifying the automatically detected supported languages.

+Also ensure that you install and setup the Scala plugin.
 If you'd like to work with all directories, we recommend the following project view configuration, which stops IntelliJ from indexing the Bazel cache, and avoids rebuilding the documentation: